 There is just one entrance into the event for the general public.
 Disabled entrance will be provided separately for ease of access.

-No Under 18's are permitted without an adult after 6pm.
+Please Note No Under 16's are permitted onsite after 7pm.

 The festival address is: